 FaceTime not working: Quick Tips for making or receiving FaceTime calls

 - Try turning FaceTime off and on again using the following (iOS: Settings > FaceTime OR FaceTime for Mac: FaceTime > Preferences)

 - Make sure that FaceTime is enabled (Settings > FaceTime)

 - Make sure that the camera for FaceTime is not restricted (Settings > General > Restrictions)

 - Tap Settings > General > Date & Time to check date and time are set correctly

-- Make sure that you are using the correct method for calling the person. iPhone user: Use the phone number; iPad 2, iPod touch, or FaceTime for Mac user: Use the email address
+- Make sure that you are using the correct method for calling the person. iPhone user: Use the phone number.
+For, iPad, iPod touch, or FaceTime for Mac user: Use the email address

 Missing FaceTime App?

 - Update to the latest version of iOS

 - Go to Settings > General > Restrictions and verify FaceTime and Camera are On.
 Disabling the camera disables FaceTime as well